Myofascial Meridians: Strengthen Your Core

 The Core Sheath

-The core sheath starts at the inner edge of the foot and the inner (medial) arch, moves up the inner leg (adductors), attaches to the pelvic floor, moves deep inside the body through the psoas muscle (which attaches to the lower vertebrae), and travels to the respiratory diaphragm.
+The core sheath starts at the inner edge of the foot and the inner (medial) arch, moves up the inner leg (adductors), attaches to the pelvic floor, moves deep inside the body through the psoas muscle (which connects to the lower vertebrae), and travels to the respiratory diaphragm.

 Kidney Meridian // Vitality // Adrenal Fatigue // Low Back Pain